nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    *Figure 39: New suggested time for assignment labelled*
 <br>

-**Q**: I double-clicked the productivenus.jar file but the app is not starting.
-What should I do?<br>
+**Q: I double-clicked the productivenus.jar file but the app is not starting.
+What should I do?**<br>
 **A**: This is most likely caused by the *Security and Privacy Settings* of your operating system.
 You can either modify your *Security and Privacy Settings* (depends on your operating system) to accept anonymous files or run ProductiveNUS with the `Command Prompt`.